Eschatologue/CM_wiki/docs/class/druid/star.md

 ### Level 14: Star Flare

 Your connection to the cosmos lets you summon radiant starlight.
-As a Magic action, you conjure a burst of light in a 30-foot-radius sphere centered on a point within 120 feet of you.
+As a :rsc-a: **Magic** action, you conjure a burst of light in a 30-foot-radius :aoe-sphere: sphere centered on a point within 120 feet of you.
 You can teleport each willing creature in the area to an unoccupied space within 30 feet of its current location.

-Any creature remaining in the Sphere must make a Constitution saving throw against your spell save DC.
+Any creature remaining in the Sphere must make a :d20-save: Constitution saving throw against your Spell Save DC.
 On a failed save, the creature takes Radiant damage and has the Blinded condition until the end of your next turn.
 On a successful save, the creature only takes half damage.
 To determine the damage, roll a number of d10s equal to your Wisdom modifier and add them together.

 Once you use this feature, you can't use it again until you finish a Long Rest, or you can expend a level 5+ spell slot to regain your use of it (no action required).